`

 Frequency: Every month or as wished.

-Why It Matters: Various fluids in your vehicle hold vital structures, including the engine, transmission, brakes, and steerage.
+Why It Matters: Various fluids in your vehicle hold vital structures, including the engine, transmission, brakes, and steering.

-What to Do: Check fluid degrees monthly and top them off if important.
-Key fluids to check include engine oil, brake fluid, transmission fluid, electricity guidance fluid, coolant, and windshield washer fluid.
-If any of the fluid leaks, have them checked straight away.
+What to Do: Check fluid levels monthly and top them off if necessary.
+Key fluids to check include engine oil, brake fluid, transmission fluid, electrical guidance fluid, coolant, and windshield washer fluid.
+If any of the fluid leaks, have it checked straight away.

 Frequency: Every 30,000 miles or encouraged.